Cyclic dominance in a two-person Rock-Scissors-Paper game: Concluding remarks

-We note that this two-person RSP game is not zero-sum\footnote{We have, in fact, neglected the zero-sum game corresponding to $\varepsilon_x+\varepsilon_y=0$.}, consistent with Sigmund's \cite{Sigmund2011} concern that ``For most types of social and economic interactions, the assumption that the interests of the two players are always diametrically opposite does not hold.''
-In particular, the payoff matrices reflect asymmetry which is a feature that arises either in interpopulation or intrapopulation interactions.
-Social and economic dilemmas between consumers and sellers, firms and workers are examples of situations where agents frequently adopt asymmetric positions.
+We note that this two-person RSP game is not zero-sum\footnote{We are, in fact, interested in the non-zero-sum game corresponding to $\varepsilon_x+\varepsilon_y\neq0$.}, consistent with Sigmund's (2011) concern that ``For most types of social and economic interactions, the assumption that the interests of the two players are always diametrically opposite does not hold.''
+In addition, the payoff matrices reflect asymmetry, which is a feature that arises either in interpopulation or intrapopulation interactions.
+Social and economic dilemmas between consumers and sellers, firms and workers are typical examples where agents frequently adopt asymmetric positions.
 Also, differences in access to, and availability of, resources asymmetrically affect individuals' behaviour within each class of agents.

-We recall that Hopkins and Seymour \cite{HopkinsSeymour} have shown that the existence of informed consumers precludes price dispersion.
+We therefore contribute to a systematic treatment of the asymmetric version of replicator dynamics in the class of RSP games.

+Our results suggest that the two-person RSP game may be a good tool for modelling cyclic dominance where two fixed players independently exchange a winning position.
+For instance, the dynamics of the gasoline retail market by Noel~(2007) have reported that a major and an independent firms alternate in setting the highest price (see Figure~1 therein).
+If we assume that consumers buy at the lowest price, the firms can be regarded as switching to pure best replies in a two-person RSP game where the actions are ``fix a low price''~(R), ``fix an intermediate price''~(S) and ``fix a high price''~(P).
+This corresponds to the win-loss pattern of the $C_0$-cycle.
+Hopkins and Seymour~(2002) have in turn shown that the existence of informed consumers precludes price dispersion.
 This is the case, however, in a model where only the firms are players.
-The present article thus complements the information provided in \cite{HopkinsSeymour} by inlcuding buyers as players in an equal footing to the firms.
-Price dispersion appears here not because different firms set different prices but because firms choose different prices over time.
-Our price dispersion is in line with the temporal price dispersion of Varian \cite{Varian1980}.
+The two-person game presented here can complement the information provided in Hopkins and Seymour~(2002) by including consumers as active players in an equal footing to the firms.
+Price dispersion then appears not because different firms set different prices but because firms choose different prices over time.
+This is in line with the temporal price dispersion of Varian~(1980).

+We end with a remark on the relation of our results to best-response dynamics: Hofbauer {\em et al.} (2009) have shown that the time-average of replicator dynamics are perturbed solutions of best-response dynamics.
+The time-average of trajectories converging to a heteroclinic cycle in replicator dynamics corresponds to trajectories of best-response dynamics converging to a periodic orbit (a Shapley orbit).
+Although we do not know the dynamics when all cycles are unstable, the results of van Strien and Sparrow (2011) indicate that very complex replicator dynamics could occur.\footnote{The second author and S.\ van Strien have work in preparation concerning this point.}

 \paragraph{Acknowledgements:} The second author is grateful to A.\ Rucklidge for an interesting conversation.
 The two authors were partially supported by CMUP (UID/MAT/00144/2013), which is funded by FCT (Portugal) with national (MEC) and European structural funds (FEDER), under the partnership agreement PT2020.
 L.\ Garrido-da-Silva is the recipient of the doctoral grant PD/BD/105731/2014 from FCT (Portugal).